CASTLETON TOWER PRESERVATION INITIATIVE

 This beautiful valley has a long history of relatively low impact human use.
 A few ranches covered the flat, arable land in the 1870s.
 Some of these ranches are now farms, while the largest became the incorporated town of Castle Valley in 1985, now home to some 350 people.
 Open range and great sweeps of eroded talus slopes rising to sheer red rock escarpments contain and embrace us.

 Some of these open lands are owned by the US Bureau of Land Management and US Forest Service; however, the largest land owner is SITLA.

 In the spring of 1999, the sale by auction of a 120-acre tract of SITLA-owned land piqued the interest of some residents of the town of Castle Valley.
 This land at the base of Parriott Mesa was purchased by a local developer and his Aspen-based business partner.
 The Castle Rock Collaboration branch of Utah Open Lands is now in the process of purchasing this land from the developer to preserve it as open space.

-best prices for cars The rumored auction of other SITLA lands in Castle Valley led citizens to contact the agency with their concerns about the effect of unplanned development.
+The rumored auction of other SITLA lands in Castle Valley led citizens to contact the agency with their concerns about the effect of unplanned development.
 SITLA agreed to place a moratorium on the sale by auction of their properties in Castle Valley, as long as the community entered into a planning process with them.
 This reprieve gave the community time to search for conservation partners to help preserve open space.
 As this planning process gives both conservation and development value to lands, we continue to seek options that will guarantee the preservation of the entire tract.